-All Your Phuket Diving Questions Answered!
+All Your Phuket Diving FAQ’s Answered!

+We’ve condensed all the Phuket diving FAQ’s onto one page so you can get your answers fast.
 Scuba Diving in Phuket may be a little different from where you’ve dived before or it may be your very first time.
 Our staff are always happy to help you answer any questions you have via email or telephone but we’ve still compiled a list of frequently asked questions for your convenience.

 Yes you can!
 The PADI Discover Scuba Diving programme is designed for those who would like to try before they buy.
 It’s a simple one day programme that allows you to experience what it’s like to breath underwater and decide if you want to get your full licence

 It really depends on your personal preference.
 From November to May is considered our high season, the weather is generally fantastic and the seas are calm.
 The rest of the year is considered low season.
 There is a greater chance of inclement weather but most of the time the weather is just fine.